 The next big thing not just in texture lookdev but all of VFX, I think will be the use of AI to generate and or process VFX data for more production tasks.
 There are a lot of amazing technologies already out there they just need to be implemented in to artist friendly tools, to become useful in production.

-Discover more about our People & Culture here.
+Discover more about our People & Culture and explore jobs at Technicolor Creative Studios.